giocopp/LOCALISED-7.1-Paper/README.md

 # **Manufacturing Decarbonization Risk Index: A Theoretical and Empirical Framework**

-This project is derived from the Work Package 7: End-user Solutions for Regional Businesses and Investors of the [LOCALISED Project](https://www.localised-project.eu/).
+This project is derived from the Task 1 of the Work Package 7: End-user Solutions for Regional Businesses and Investors of the [LOCALISED Project](https://www.localised-project.eu/).
 LOCALISED is an HORIZON 2020 European-funded research project aimed at providing downscaled decarbonisation trajectories, consistent with Europe’s net-zero target.

 ---